neondatabase/website/content/docs/guides/grafbase.md

 }
 ```

-That's it!
-You'll see how the price increase as you query more and more `addProductVisit`.
+You will see how the price increase as you query more and more `addProductVisit`.